gothinkster/QEWD-realworld-example-app/README.md

 ### Handlers for Specific APIs

-Each API is handled by its own module file. eg, *GET /api/tags* is handled by */lib/tags/get.js*
+So, as a result of the *routes* object in the *conduit.js* file (described above), each of the RealWorld Conduit APIs is handled by its own module file. eg, *GET /api/tags* is handled by */lib/tags/get.js*

 You'll find that they all conform to a pretty similar pattern: